-- conserve threatened, rare, or endangered species, or unique specimens or communities: - preserve, maintain, or restore the historical integrity of cultural resources; - conserve and protect plants, animals, and facilities in developed areas; - prevent outbreaks of a pest from invading uninfested areas outside the park; - manage a human health hazard when advised to do so by the U.S. Public Health Service (which includes the Centers for Disease Control and the NPS public health program); or - to otherwise protect against a significant threat to human safety."
+- conserve threatened, rare, or endangered species, or unique specimens or communities; - preserve, maintain, or restore the historical integrity of cultural resources; - conserve and protect plants, animals, and facilities in developed areas; - prevent outbreaks of a pest from invading uninfested areas outside the park; - manage a human health hazard when advised to do so by the U.S. Public Health Service (which includes the Centers for Disease Control and the NPS public health program); or - to otherwise protect against a significant threat to human safety."

-Native pest plants and invasive exotic plants fitting these criteria will be referred to as invasive species or invasive plants within this document.
-Park-specific management priorities will be assigned to each invasive species.
+This plan is consistent with the NPS Exotic Plant Management Program and NPS Management Policies (NPS 2006d), but calls itself an Invasive Plant Management Plan (IPMP), and it is implemented by an Invasive Plant Management Team (IPMT), to better represent the intended management target.
+Native pest plants and exotic plants that fit all of the criteria for management will be referred to collectively as invasive species or invasive plants within this document and are the focus of this IPMP/EA.
 In accordance with NPS policy (NPS 2006d, page 48, Section 4.4.4.2), relative management priorities will be determined as follows:

-"Higher priority will be given to managing exotic species that have, or potentially could have, a substantial impact on park resources, and that can reasonably be expected to be successfully controlled.
+"Higher priority will be given to managing [invasive] species that have, or potentially could have, a substantial impact on park resources, and that can reasonably be expected to be successfully controlled.
 Lower priority will be given to exotic species that have almost no impact on park resources or that probably cannot be successfully controlled.
-Where an exotic species cannot be successfully eliminated, managers will seek to contain the exotic species to prevent further spread or resource damage."
+Where an [invasive] species cannot be successfully eliminated, managers will seek to contain the [invasive] species to prevent further spread or resource damage."